-The Preparatory Action (PA) on CSDP-related research was decided by the European Commission with one main objective in mind: to demonstrate the added-value of EU-funded research in the defence sector.
-Set to start in mid-2017 and running over a three-year period (2017-2019), the PA will thus be a genuine test-bed for proving the relevance of European defence research and laying the foundations for a fully-fledged EU defence R&D programme in the Multi-annual Financial Framework 2021-2027.
+The Preparatory Action on Defence Research (PADR) was decided by the European Commission with one main objective in mind: to demonstrate the added-value of EU-funded research in the defence sector.
+Set to start in mid-2017 and running over a three-year period (2017-2019), the PADR will thus be a genuine test-bed for proving the relevance of European defence research and laying the foundations for a fully-fledged EU defence R&D programme in the Multi-annual Financial Framework 2021-2027.

-The key aspect in assessing the EU added-value of the PA will certainly be the uptake of the technology research by the industry and the Ministries of Defence which will ensure the production of new strategic capabilities for European armed forces and increase the competitiveness of the EU defence technological and industrial base.
-The PA's primary operational aim is thus to produce successful research cases which can underpin the development of military technologies and which would normally not be conducted by Member States acting alone.
+The key aspect in assessing the EU added-value of the PADR will certainly be the uptake of the technology research by the industry and the Ministries of Defence which will ensure the production of new strategic capabilities for European armed forces and increase the competitiveness of the EU defence technological and industrial base.

+The PADR's primary operational aim is thus to produce successful research cases which can underpin the development of military technologies and which would normally not be conducted by Member States acting alone.

-The PA work programme therefore needs to be guided by priorities identified in the Capability Development Plan (CDP) so that it can genuinely address the expressed and foreseen capability needs of the Member States.
+The PADR work programme therefore needs to be guided by priorities identified in the Capability Development Plan (CDP) so that it can genuinely address the expressed and foreseen capability needs of the Member States.

-To do this, the PA will dispose of a budget considerably higher than that of the Pilot Project: the Commission has indeed proposed a €90 million envelope for the three years of which €25 million are earmarked for 2017.
-The final budget still needs to be agreed by Parliament and Council in December 2016.
+To do this, the PADR will dispose of a budget considerably higher than that of the Pilot Project: the Commission has indeed proposed a $\notin$ 90 million envelope for the three years of which $\notin$ 25 million are approved for 2017.

-The EDA as the PA implementing agency
+The EDA as the PADR implementing agency